 Profile

-Renee has over 15 years TMT experience, including drafting, and negotiating large scale and complex ICT and outsourcing contracts for both public sector and private clients.
-She is also highly experienced in e-commerce, data licensing, data protection and privacy, intellectual property commercialisation and general corporate and commercial law.
+Renee brings over 20 years' TMT experience to her practice, including advising on AI-driven solutions, and drafting and negotiating large-scale and complex ICT and outsourcing contracts for both public sector and private clients.
+She is highly experienced in government and defence procurement, e-commerce, data licensing, data protection and privacy, and intellectual property commercialisation.

-Renee has experience in a range of industries including banking, telecommunications, transit, media, financial institutions, energy, government departments and aviation.
-She has worked with large and small organisations to develop key contractual relationships, commercialise intellectual property and develop customer terms (including online and app terms).
+Renee's experience spans a diverse range of industries including banking, defence, telecommunications, transit, media, energy, government and aviation.
+She is trusted by large and small organisations alike to develop key contractual relationships, commercialise intellectual property and develop customer terms.

 Work highlights